Epistemic Gain, Aleatoric Cost: Uncertainty Decomposition in Multi-Agent Debate for Math Reasoning: Experiment Details

 \subsection{Debate Configurations}

-In this paper, we set each agent's response length as 2048 and prompt length as 5120.
-Based on grid search of MAD with different length settings, we found that 2048 is enough for handling most questions with debate contexts, the accuracy of general setting as 8k or 32k is marginally above the 2k setting.
-Considering the computational cost, we set 2k as default settings for both training and evaluation periods.
+In this paper, we set each agent's response length as 2,048 and prompt length as 5,120.
+Based on grid search of MAD with different length settings, we found that 2,048 is enough for handling most questions with debate contexts, the accuracy of general setting as 8,192 or 32,768 is marginally above the 2,048 setting.
+Considering the computational cost, we set 2,048 as default settings for both training and evaluation periods.
+For AIME problems, we extend the response length to 4,096 and prompt length as 9,216 to avoid truncated answers.